This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 You could volunteer your time and show yourself that even your time is abundant.
 You have enough to share so that others may benefit from your service.
 Sometimes, the work is its own reward.

 I see creating this website as a labor of love.
 In these early days, not many people know about it.
 I’m working for free, but I’m not doing this for the money.
 I know that this work will find its audience, and its audience will find it.
-I’ll keep following the step by step system that I’m learning.
+I’ll keep following the step-by-step system that I’m learning.
 And who knows where things will go from here?
 The key is consistency and continued effort.
 Keep on going.
 Keep on giving.

 Ransom Demand #7: Necessities